5 tips for your modern data governance strategy

 What is data consistency?
 This refers to the uniformity of data across different data sources.

-Why is data quality and consistency important?
-It’s important to prioritize data consistency and quality because both contribute to better business decisions, improved customer satisfaction, and increased operational efficiency.
+Why are data quality and consistency important?
+Prioritizing data consistency and quality is important because both contribute to better business decisions, improved customer satisfaction, and increased operational efficiency.

-Data consistency and quality also have an important role in compliance and risk management.
-When you have accurate and consistent data, you reduce the risk of non-compliance and data breaches.
+Data consistency and quality also play important roles in compliance and risk management.
+Accurate and consistent data reduce the risk of non-compliance and data breaches.

 How to maintain data consistency and quality